ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

    ```

-## Using Private Worker agent attributes
+## Using private worker agent attributes
 {: #install_pw_agent_states}

 The following attributes are available for private worker agents: